U.S.-based chip-tech group moving to Switzerland over trade curb fears

 Created in 2015, the RISC-V Foundation sets standards for the core chip architecture and controls who can use the RISC-V trademark on products, as other organizations do for Wi-Fi and Bluetooth chips.
 It does not own or control the technology.

-More than 325 companies or other entities pay to be members, including U.S. and European chip suppliers such as Qualcomm Inc and NXP Semiconductors, as well as China’s Alibaba Group Holding Ltd and Huawei Technologies Co Ltd [HWT.UL].
+More than 325 companies or other entities pay to be members, including U.S. and European chip suppliers such as Qualcomm Inc (QCOM.O) and NXP Semiconductors (NXPI.O), as well as China’s Alibaba Group Holding Ltd (BABA.N) and Huawei Technologies Co Ltd [HWT.UL].

 The foundation’s move from Delaware to Switzerland may foreshadow further technology flight because of U.S. restrictions on dealing with some Chinese technology companies, said William Reinsch, who was undersecretary of commerce for export administration in the Clinton administration.